Please Notice:

 Colleen Dougherty

-As the Center’s Release Site Coordinator, Colleen works to find new locations to release healthy patients.
-She loves working with Red Foxes because of their curious nature.
-In her free time she plays in a dart league and enjoys playing with her rescue dog, Charlie!
+Colleen loves working with Red Foxes because of their curious and playful nature.
+In her free time, she enjoys playing video games, reading all the fantasy series, and hanging out with her husband, David, and rescue dog, Zuko.

 Annie Beliles

-Annie received a Bachelor of Science degree in Biology from Saint Francis University in 2015, and has completed field work in the Galapagos Islands and St. Lucia.
+Annie received a Bachelor of Science degree in Biology from Saint Francis University in 2015 and has completed fieldwork in the Galapagos Islands and St. Lucia.
 She developed her passion for wildlife during her internship at the Wildlife Rehabilitation Center and was able to turn that passion into a career when she was hired to the medical team.
-She became a licensed wildlife rehabilitator through the PA Game Commission a few years later.
+She became a Licensed Wildlife Rehabilitator through the PA Game Commission a few years later and now also oversees the intern program at the Center.

-Annie enjoys working with a variety of species, but her favorite animals to treat are squirrels and foxes.
-In her spare time, she enjoys bowling competitively and spending time with her rescue dog, Freya, and her two ferrets, Odin and Pepper.
+Annie enjoys working with a variety of species, but her favorite animals to treat are bats.
+While not at work, she enjoys spending time with her daughter, Willow, as well as rescue dogs (Freya, Loki, and Fenrir) and two ferrets (Odin and Pepper)

 DONATE